M4RKUS28/EasyForm/ARCHITECTURE_FLOW.md

 ### RAG Context Usage

-**Single retrieval per form**:
+**Per-question retrieval**:
-- Query built from all question titles/descriptions
+- Query built from the current question’s title, description, hints, and key option labels
-- Top 10 chunks retrieved (mixed text + images)
+- Top 10 chunks retrieved (mixed text + images) for that question alone
-- **Same context shared across all questions in Agent 2**
+- **Context kept isolated per question** so prompts stay focused

-**Why not retrieve per question?**
+**Why retrieve per question?**
-- Cost optimization (1 API call vs. N calls)
+- Increases precision for multi-question forms with very different data requirements
-- Questions often overlap in context needs
+- Reduces prompt clutter by excluding irrelevant chunks from sibling questions
-- Top-k search naturally covers multiple questions
+- Plays nicely with per-question retries; failures only repeat the small lookup they need
-- Parallel question processing would cause redundant RAG calls
+- Works with the existing semaphore to avoid overwhelming the vector store despite higher call counts

 ---